edoturb/AUY1102-Pipeline/README.md

     Select the ```delete:packages``` scope to delete container images.

 2. To authenticate by adding your personal access token to your ~/.npmrc file, edit the ~/.npmrc file for your project to include the following line, replacing TOKEN with your personal access token.
-Create a new ~/.npmrc file if one doesn't exist.
+Create a new ~/.npmrc file if one doesn't exist.f

     ```
     //npm.pkg.github.com/:_authToken=TOKEN